Brake fluid 5.1

 The ONLY way to determine brake fluid condition is with test strips and a moisture meter or refractometer.

-What is LMA brake fluid?
+What is LMA fluid?

 Low Moisture Activity brake fluid is designed to accumulate less moisture, thus resulting in a higher boiling point.